LouisAndreN/simple-NILM-system/README.md

 # How to run

 - Install the project on your computer
-- Run `streamlit run <path_to_project_folder>/EMS-dashboard.py`
+- Upload the `main.cpp` program in the ESP32
-- The interactive dashboard should open in your browser
+- Run `streamlit run <path_to_project_folder>/EMS-dashboard.py` (=> the interactive dashboard should open in your browser)
-- Follow instructions to setup the system (calibration without load, with load reference, add new device to library, ...)
+- Follow instructions to setup the system (calibration without load, with load reference, launch monitoring system)

 ## Future features